 So what’s the solution?

 If you have a business with Spanish-speaking employees, create training that speaks to their needs.
 Use Spanish language training courses.

-Studies and learning theories show comprehension and retention of training materials are most effective in an employees’ native language, and a large reason for this is because employees can give their full attention to content, rather than trying to mentally focus on translating materials.
+Studies and learning theories show comprehension and retention of training materials are most effective in an employee’s native language, and a large reason for this is that employees can give their full attention to content rather than trying to focus mentally on translating materials.

 Think you don’t have the budget or resources to create separate Spanish language training?

 E-Learning offers the opportunity to do just that without investing huge amounts of time or money into the process.